As Nuclear Waste Piles Up, Private Companies Pitch New Ways To Store It

 "Institutions go away," says Edwin Lyman, acting director of the Nuclear Safety Project at the Union of Concerned Scientists.
 "There's no guarantee the owner will still be around for the duration of time when that waste remains dangerous, which is tens or hundreds of thousands of years."

 A California company says it has a viable plan for permanent storage.
-Deep Isolation wants to store spent fuel in holes drilled at least a thousand feet underground in stable rock formations.
-The company says the waste would be separate from ground water and in a place where it can't hurt people.
+Deep Isolation wants to store spent fuel in holes drilled at least 1,000 feet underground in stable rock formations.
+The company says the waste would be separate from groundwater and in a place where it can't hurt people.

 "I like to imagine having a playground at the top of the Deep Isolation bore hole where my kids and I can go play," says CEO Elizabeth Muller.

-Last November Muller's company conducted a test north of Austin, Texas.
+Last November, Muller's company conducted a test north of Austin, Texas.
 Crews lowered an 80-pound canister into a drilled hole.
 It was a simulation, so no radioactive substances were involved.
-The goal was to determine whether they could retrieve the canister, too.
+The goal was to determine whether they could also retrieve the canister.

 The test was successful, and that's important.
 Regulators require retrieval, because new technology could develop to better deal with the spent fuel.
 And the public is less likely to accept disposal programs that can't be reversed, according to the International Atomic Energy Agency.